-In October, librarians at Cook will be offering free workshops.
-So whether you want to know how to find images for a project, get a refresher on how to cite your sources, or learn how to keep tabs on your credit, there is a workshop for you.
+This Spring, librarians will be teaching free research workshops.
+So whether you want to get a refresher on how to cite your sources or learn how to research on the go with your tablet, there is a workshop for you.

 Library Research in the Health Professions with Carissa Tomlinson